di5cord20/epg-merge/CONTEXT.md

 │ - Configurable output_filename         │
 │ - New directory structure (/data/*)    │
 │ - Copy not move workflow               │
+│ - Centralized constants                │ ← NEW v0.4.5
 └────────────────┬─────────────────────────┘
                  │
         ┌────────┴────────┐